 An extensive range of enrichment activities is made available to our children throughout their learning journey at Horton Grange Primary School.
 These include; educational visits; visitors into school; workshops, residential visits and extra-curricular activities.
 These enrichment activities are at the heart of learning at Horton Grange Primary School, as we believe that experiential learning is crucial to children’s cognitive and personal development.
 We use a wide range of modern technologies to ensure our children are skilled in the digital media that will be the tools of the future.
 We help them develop as independent learners, effective team workers and resourceful thinkers so that they will be able embrace the opportunities and changes the future will bring.
 Underpinning all of these drivers is Social, Emotional, Moral, Spiritual and Cultural Development (SMSC) through which we further develop our pupils’ understanding and celebration of diversity.
-This leads to racial tolerance, harmony and understanding and a strong sense of community.
+This leads to racial tolerance, harmony, understanding and a strong sense of community.

 In the Early Years we follow the EY curriculum, encouraging all children to be active learners.
 Children are encouraged through play and exploration to develop the skills that form a strong foundation for their future learning.
 This is supported with the provision of a range of real life experiences through educational visits and visitors in school.
 Focused activities, along with carefully planned and resourced continuous provision, provide our youngest children with a range of experiences.

 At Horton Grange Primary School the teaching of Phonics is an integral part of our curriculum.
 We believe it is the foundation for early reading and writing.
 The teaching of Phonics starts in 2s Can and is continued throughout school.
 We use the Letters and Sounds document as guidance alongside resources from Floppy’s Phonics and Jolly Phonics.

 In Early Years and Year 1 children take part in a daily Phonics lesson and are also given opportunities to further their learning in continuous provision.
 In Year 2 all children also take part in a daily Phonics lesson.

-In Key Stage 2 children who are still working within Phase 6 and below take part in planned Phonics intervention sessions.

-Second pass | An extensive range of enrichment activities is made available to our children throughout their learning journey at Horton Grange Primary School.
-These include; educational visits; visitors into school; workshops, residential visits and extra-curricular activities.
-These enrichment activities are at the heart of learning at Horton Grange Primary School, as we believe that experiential learning is crucial to children’s cognitive and personal development.
-We use a wide range of modern technologies to ensure our children are skilled in the digital media that will be the tools of the future.
-We help them develop as independent learners, effective team workers and resourceful thinkers so that they will be able embrace the opportunities and changes the future will bring.
-Underpinning all of these drivers is Social, Emotional, Moral, Spiritual and Cultural Development (SMSC) through which we further develop our pupils’ understanding and celebration of diversity.
-This leads to racial tolerance, harmony and understanding and a strong sense of community.

-In the Early Years we follow the EY curriculum, encouraging all children to be active learners.
-Children are encouraged through play and exploration to develop the skills that form a strong foundation for their future learning.
-This is supported with the provision of a range of real life experiences through educational visits and visitors in school.
-Focused activities, along with carefully planned and resourced continuous provision, provide our youngest children with a range of experiences.

-At Horton Grange Primary School the teaching of Phonics is an integral part of our curriculum.
-We believe it is the foundation for early reading and writing.
-The teaching of Phonics starts in 2s Can and is continued throughout school.
-We use the Letters and Sounds document as guidance alongside resources from Floppy’s Phonics and Jolly Phonics.

-In Early Years and Year 1 children take part in a daily Phonics lesson and are also given opportunities to further their learning in continuous provision.
-In Year 2 all children also take part in a daily Phonics lesson.

-In Key Stage 2 children who are still working within Phase 6 and below take part in planned Phonics intervention sessions.
+In Key Stage 2 children who are still working within Phase 6 and below take part in planned bespoke Phonics learning sessions.